akshith6212/notes/JavaScript Course.md

 - ```javascript
   onmouseover = "func()", onmouseout = "other_func()"
-  //are the attributes we need to give for this type of mouse events namely mouse hover function and mouse non hover functions.
+  //these are the attributes we need to give so that whenever our cursor is on this particular tag (where we gave this attribute) then the function func() is triggered and when we move out thr cursor from the particular tag other_func() is triggered.
   ```